 Gal Dor is a PhD candidate at the University of Haifa in the School of Political Science.
 Her research focuses on the psychological mechanisms behind the cognitive heuristics of decision-making process.
 In her research, Gal uses experimental methods to analyze decision patterns and biases in the context of exposure to conventional and cybernetic threats.
 Her research utilizes a unique combination of virtual reality and an AI-based simulator to analyze decision making.

 Snehashree Mukherjee is a conflict-investigative journalist from India.
-She is currently pursuing her M.A research track at the School of Government and Political Science, University of Haifa.
-Her areas of interest are cyber-terrorism; disinformation and propaganda by terrorist organizations on cyber platforms; influence operations in the cyber-space; and information-warfare.
+She is pursuing her PhD at the School of Government and Political Science, University of Haifa.
+Her areas of interest are soft cyber-terrorism; disinformation and propaganda by terrorist organizations on cyber platforms; influence operations in the cyber-space; and information-warfare.
 Her approach is mainly focused on understanding the psychological reception to persuasive and manipulative cyber-communication disseminated in conflict-zones and its effects.
 Apart from being a journalist and researcher, she loves to paint and explore the world of meta-physics.

 Amit Cohen is pursuing her Master’s degree is political science.
 She has a bachelor’s degree in political science, Middle East and Islam.
 Amit serves in the Israeli police cadets program as a crime investigator as part of “Atudot for Israel”.
 Her thesis focuses on the effects of cyber terrorism under the guidance of Prof. Daphna Canetti.
 Her research interests include terrorism and political violence in the Middle East, and religious radicalism.